 In addition, over 80 percent of the state is owned by the federal government.
 Having said that, Nevada is one of the fastest-growing states, in terms of population, in the country.

-The City of Las Vegas itself is situated in the southeastern part of the state.
+The City of Las Vegas itself is situated in southern Nevada.
 Near the borders of the states of California, Arizona and Utah.

 Las Vegas in Spanish means “The Meadows” due to some natural springs in the area which created a few spots of grasslands that greeted travelers who had been traveling across the desert for days without seeing much more than dirt and rocks.